 Vaccine shortages – there are occasionally limitations in the supply of one of the rabies vaccines available in the UK for occupational and travel needs.
 (NB: This does not affect the availability of vaccines for post-exposure purposes, so vaccine will always be available to anyone bitten by a bat.)

-7. PHE guidance on timing of rabies boosters
+7. UKHSA guidance on timing of rabies boosters

 The document can be found on the GOV.UK website (please note that rabies antibody tests are only available free of charge from the NHS to volunteers in Scotland, in all other parts of the UK they have to be paid for.
 The test is offered by APHA and can be organised through a GP or occupational health scheme).